FORTH-ICS-INSPIRE/artemis/README.md

 on the INSPIRE Group ARTEMIS [webpage](http://www.inspire.edu.gr/artemis).

 This repository contains the software of ARTEMIS as a tool.
-ARTEMIS can be run on a testing server/VM as a modular multi-container application.
+ARTEMIS can be run on a testing server/VM as a modular (and extensible) multi-container application.

 ## Features